-If probed, prioritised and played back, rigorous research provides the creative leaps to solve the real problem, the best way.
+When probed, prioritised and played back, rigorous research provides the foundation for creative leaps that solve the real problem, the best way.

 Clear is clever.
 And crucial.

-Once comprehensively understood, problems – even big ones – can be simplified.
+Once they are truly and comprehensively understood, problems – even big ones – can be simplified.

 Easy?
 No. Vital?
 Yes.

-While big-picture, big idea, big hairy audacious goals are huge – little is bigger.
+While big-picture thinking, big ideas, and big hairy audacious goals are huge, little is much bigger.

-In discovery or design, details make the difference.
+Whether guiding discovery or informing design, it’s the details that make the difference.

-The best solution seems both surprising and inevitable.
-Fresh and familiar.
-Engaging, pleasing, hard-working.
+The best solution seems at once surprising, yet inevitable.
+Fresh and familiar; engaging, pleasingly elegant, and hard-working.

 It connects the brief to its audience in a way that seems “So obvious!”.